SergeiNikolenko/HiQBind/README.md

 BioLiP2-Opt datasets prepared by PDBBind-Opt workflow can be found in this [Figshare repoistory](https://figshare.com/collections/PDBBind_Optimization_to_Create_a_High-Quality_Protein-Ligand_Binding_Dataset_for_Binding_Affinity_Prediction/7520133/1).

-We are still trying to find the best way to release PDBBind-Opt, but you can still reproduce the PDBBind-Opt dataset following the instructions below.
+For some reasons, the PDBBind-Opt dataset is not diectly accessible now but we will find the best way to release it soon.
+Users can reproduce the PDBBind-Opt dataset following the instructions below.

 ## How to reconstruct PDBBind-Opt and BioLiP-Opt